learn-the-web/topics/javascript-syntax.md

 ## Program flow

-When our Javascript is executed by the browser it starts at the top and works it’s way down the code file.
+When our JavaScript is executed by the browser it starts at the top and works it’s way down the code file.

 The order of operations can be controlled and reordered using different programming paradigms like if-statements, loops, events, and more.